adityapandey-office/customer-segmentation-project/README.md

-# Customer Segmentation using K-Means
+# Customer Segmentation using K-Means Clustering (Python)

 ## Objective
 Segment customers based on income and spending behavior.